 We can help with company share scheme solutions if you use Slicing Pie.

-(Various qualifying conditions apply before you can get Business Asset Disposal Relief (a.k.a.
-Entrepreneurs’ Relief).
+(Business Asset Disposal Relief (previously called Entrepreneurs’ Relief) will be increased to 14% for disposals made in the 2025/26 tax year and 18% for disposals made on or after 6 April 2026.
+Various qualifying conditions apply before you can get Business Asset Disposal Relief.
 For example, you can only claim as a partner if you’ve owned the business for at least two years before the date that you sell it.
 And you can only claim as a director, officer or employee if you owned 5% or more shares and voting rights in the company in the two years before sale.
 There’s also a £1 million lifetime Business Asset Disposal Relief (Entrepreneurs’ Relief) limit – but if you’re worried about coming close to that, then that’s a nice problem to have!)

 Whichever type you fall into, on top of that, various other rates and reliefs may apply.
 It’s very easy to get bogged down in detail – but talk to accountants as they can help.